ambroiseRabier/SquadTS/README.md

 ## SquadTS vs SquadJS

-SquadTS offer several advantages for server owner and plugins developpers:
+SquadTS offer several advantages for server owners and plugins development:

 For everyone: